 A1-A3 are the most important life cycle stages for all impact categories.
-For A1-A4, the environmental impact indicator Climate change - total is dominated by the uptake of biogenic CO_2 in A1 that is included in the product.
-The carbon that is contained in the product is emitted as CO_2 when the product is incinerated/decomposed.
+For A1-A4, the environmental impact indicator Climate change - total is dominated by the uptake of biogenic $CO_2$ in A1 that is included in the product.
+The carbon that is contained in the product is emitted as $CO_2$ when the product is incinerated/decomposed.
 This impact is included in C4.

-For the climate change - fossil, A1-A3 contributes to 74% of the impact, while A4 contributes to 26% of the total impact in A1-A4.
-For A1-A3, use of steams important in addition to use of chemicals.
+For the climate change - fossil, A1-A3 contributes to 89% of the total (A1-A4) impacts.
+In addition to steam, use of chemicals is important for the total impact.